Technologicat/unpythonic/README.md

    - Passthrough on the right when too many args (à la Haskell; or [spicy](https://github.com/Technologicat/spicy) for Racket)
      - If the intermediate result of a passthrough is callable, it is (curried and) invoked on the remaining positional args.
 This helps with some instances of [point-free style](https://en.wikipedia.org/wiki/Tacit_programming).
      - For simplicity, all remaining keyword args are fed in at the first step that has too many positional args.
+     - What happens when more positional args are still remaining when the top-level curry context exits depends on the dynvar ``curry_toplevel_passthrough``.
+If it is ``False`` (default), ``TypeError`` is raised.
+If it is ``True``, the tuple becomes the final value of the expression.
+See docstring of ``curry`` for an example.
    - Can be used both as a decorator and as a regular function.
      - As a regular function, `curry` itself is curried à la Racket.
 If it gets extra arguments (beside the function ``f``), they are the first step.
 This helps eliminate many parentheses.
    - **Caution**: If the positional arities of ``f`` cannot be inspected, currying fails, raising ``UnknownArity``.
 This may happen with builtins such as ``operator.add``.
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
    - Any number of positional arguments is supported, with the same rules as in the pipe system.
 Multiple return values packed into a tuple are unpacked to the argument list of the next function in the chain.
    - `composelc`, `composerc`: curry each function before composing them.
 Useful with passthrough.
+     - An implicit top-level curry context is inserted around all the functions except the one that is applied last.
    - `composel1`, `composer1`: 1-in-1-out chains (faster; also useful for a single value that is a tuple).
    - suffix `i` to use with an iterable (`composeli`, `composeri`, `composelci`, `composerci`, `composel1i`, `composer1i`)
  - `andf`, `orf`, `notf`: compose predicates (like Racket's `conjoin`, `disjoin`, `negate`).